 - A. Each team will consist of at least 16 eligible players. - B. When a team has less than 16 players, it may: - 1.
 Use an alternate in accordance with proper handicap sequence procedures (Team Play Rule 10C), thus returning to 16 players; or - 2.
 Play with fewer than 16 players by playing a one-man team against the opponent's two-man team.
-The one-man team may be placed in any position in the line-up, as long as he is in proper handicap sequence, and may play only one opponent individually in addition to the four-ball match. - 3.
+The oneman team may be placed in any position in the line-up, as long as he is in proper handicap sequence, and may play only one opponent individually in addition to the four-ball match. - 3.
 Teams fielding less than 16 players on more than one occasion or late in the season will be subject to review by the Team Play Committee.
 This review may result in the team's ineligibility for the following Team Play season. - C. There is no permanent roster required for each team and no limit as to the number of players who may be used during the season.
-Players may be used at any time prior to the playoffs if they meet all Team Play eligibility requirements.